-Who are Audiologists, and What do they do: Audiologists are health care professionals.
+Who are Audiologists, and What do they do?: Audiologists are health care professionals.
 They are trained to evaluate hearing loss, hearing disorder, and related problems including balance disorders, management of auditory and balance system.
 Audiologist is a certified expert in non-medical diagnosis, who can treat and rehabilitate individuals with hearing impairment.

 According to ASHA (American Speech and Hearing Association), Audiologists are experts who can help to prevent, diagnose, and treat hearing and balance disorders for people of all ages.

-What do Audiologist do?
+What do Audiologists do?

 Where can I find an audiologist?